|| The Last Page Season 1

 “Oh, Ein, thank the heavens you are alright,” her mother says.

 Ein manages a smile.
-“I’m fine, truly.”
+“I’m fine.”
 But she knows that she is far from fine.
 This attack came without warning.
 There had been no tingling in her hands, no drop in her stomach, no race of her heart or hearing her pulse in her head.
 Just dots, and then nothing.

 Usually, she uses those early warnings to get herself to the ground until the dizziness fades.
 She usually has time to make sure she doesn’t plummet.
 But this time, she fell from her horse.